wwami-pipeline/NWHCP-front_end/README.md

 Client-side code provides mapping and filtering capabilities.
 This is to help interested students find programs that match to them, as well as help programs identify gaps in coverage.
 This site fits mobile.

 ## Tech and Dependencies
 Project setup using create-react-app for simplicity.
-The current version of the client-side application is a mobile based web app, that has not been optimized for desktop.
+The current version of the client-side application is a web-based mobile app, that has not been optimized for desktop.
 It is completely open-source, leveraging React and Leaflet.
 The project requires the following dependencies:
-- Reactstrap
+- React
 - Leaflet
+- React-Leaflet
+- Bootstrap
+- React-Bootstrap
+- Sass
-- React
+- Font Awesome 5
 - React-Dom
-- React-Leaflet
 - React-Router-Dom
 - React-Scripts
-- Bootstrap for mobile responsiveness

 Dependencies will be installed by following the setup instructions below.